How To Check Your Credit Score In 5 Minutes (For Free)

 As you can see above, your home screen breaks it down for you so that you can see how lenders view your score.

-To use Mike's example above, his current FICO® score is 799, which is considered “very good” and would get him some pretty favorable interest rates with any lenders.
+To use my example above, my current FICO® score is 799, which is considered “very good” and would get me some pretty favorable interest rates with any lenders.

 But it could be improved because the FICO® scale goes up all the way up to 850!

-What could Mike do to improve his score?
+What could I do to improve my score?

-In this case, Mike's Discover Scorecard is telling him that having no "loan activity"—car loans or student loans—is hurting his credit score.
+In this case, my Discover Scorecard is telling me that having no "loan activity"—car loans or student loans—is hurting my credit score.

 And that's how you use the Discover Scorecard to pull your actual credit score from Experian, in under five minutes.
 It couldn't be any easier.